Home

 The commodity boom cycle has attracted much attention in contemporary Brazilian Studies.
 This project looks at locations that have prompted economic growth by providing resources, without necessarily directly profiting from them.
 The architecture, demography, public health, social memory, and political-economy of extractive industries in target locations in Brazil are at the core of this project.

 A remarkable characteristic of colonialism in Latin America was the extraction of natural resources for foreign trade.
 In post-colonial Latin America, however, many economies continued with the model of commodities export-based growth.
 This project looks at extractive industries in Brazil.
 The aim of this project is to identify, map, compare, and contrast municipalities that have mining, oil, and agri-business (mono-culture) as main economic resource.
 Amongst those extractive locations, we will focus on the ones that have one leading company: one-company towns.
 Many of these towns suffer economic, environmental and social impacts, as well as the diminished prospects for more inclusive development.
-While some exytractive towns have diversified their economic activities, many others have not.
+While some extractive towns have diversified their economic activities, many others have not.
 What decisions led to diversification or to the so-called monotown model?
 What does economic dependency generate spatially, politically and socially?

 We work with key topics in the examination of extractive municipalities, namely: